 Another important principle lies in the obstacle to the quest.
 An underlying opposition to the profane reality of other god(s) and goddess(es) must be enforced in order to maintain the exclusivity of the holy.
 Concurrently, when God changes Jacob’s name to Israel, he reveals a fundamental tenet of the religious reality:

 Gen. 32:28 Then he said, “Your name shall no more be called Jacob, but Israel, for you have striven with God and with men, and have prevailed.”

-    Israel literally means “He who strives with God” or “God strives”.
-Hence the very essence of the word Israel lies in the antagonism to the profane reality of the other god(s) and goddess(es) in order to fortify its sacred identity.
+Israel literally means “He who strives with the angel” or “with God” or “God strives”.
+Hence the very essence of the word Israel lies in the dynamic relationship between God, his commandments (ten words), oneself and the people into wholesome shalom.

 1 Mountains are privileged places where the sacred appears.
 See Martin Buber for the Mountain of God in, Moses, Oxford, Phaidon Press Ltd, 109.